JamesWebDev/JamesWebDev/WebPackTutorial/README.md

 ## Example7) Add css to your build process

-First thing, we are going to add two new packages css-loader, and sytle-loader
+First thing, we are going to add two new packages css-loader, and style-loader
 `npm i -D css-loader`
 `npm i -D style-loader`